 There may even be a new addition to our ranks, the Red Deer People of southwest China.
 The find there dates to between 14,500 to 11,500 years ago and the skeletons show an intriguing mix of modern and primitive human qualities.
 Too soon to tell anything about them.
 But they did clearly overlap humans in time.
 Were they a relic population of humans?
 Were they a different sub-species, as were Denisovans or Neanderthals?
 Were they a completely different species such as Homo floresiensis?
 We don’t know yet.

 I wonder sometimes if our continuing defining of other species, even those related to ourselves, only in opposition to what we consider human is a relic of our essential loneliness.

-Homo ergaster is the founding species of us all, the more sophisticated descendant of Homo habilis.
-From habilis came the rest of us, ergaster’s children, of which only we, of mixed heritage, remain.
+Some authorities consider Homo ergaster the founding species of us all.
+The more sophisticated descendant of Homo habilis.
+Of ergaster’s children, only we, of mixed heritage, remain.